wekesa360/alx-zero_day/README.md

-Thi is a simple project, to emphasizon the fucntionality of git.
+Thi is a simple project, to emphasize on the fucntionality of git.